tal-z/SoundsLike/README.md

 <html>
     <body>
-        <h1>Welcome to the SoundsLike module.
-SoundsLike helps find words that sound like other words.</h1>
+        <h1>Welcome to SoundsLike.
+SoundsLike is a python package.
+It helps find words that sound like other words.</h1>
         <h3>
             SoundsLike uses the CMU Pronouncing Dictionary.
 It also offers some tools for working with dictionaries, if you prefer to use your own.
             <br>